yourlabs/facond/README.rst

 ============

-It is released with the Creative Commons Attribution-NonCommercial 3.0 Unported License, but a commercial license is available, please get in touch jpic @ this-github-org-name .org if you are interrested.
+It is released with the Creative Commons Attribution-NonCommercial 3.0 Unported License, but a commercial license is available, please get in touch with the author by email (see setup.py) if you are interrested.

 Note that the money goes to YourLabs, a non-profit foundation to promote the role of hackers in the process of making our society more fair and free, while